-We applied a Rayleigh-Ritz procedure with numerical integration.
+We applied a Rayleigh-Ritz type method with numerical integration.
 In this method, a contour integration is used to construct a desired subspace.
-The proposed eigensolver does not require inner and outer loops to construct an approximate subspace and update approximate eigenvectors.
-For the computation of the contour integration, we solve a number of systems of linear equations.
+Our eigensolver does not require inner/outer loops to construct an approximate subspace and update approximate eigenvectors.
+For the computation of the contour integration, we solve a certain number of systems of linear equations.
 When A and B are large, the computational costs for solving these systems of linear equations are dominant.
-Since these linear systems can be solved independently for each integration node, the process by which to derive the subspace is performed in parallel.
+Since these linear systems can be solved independently for each integration node, the process to derive the subspace is performed in parallel.

 We showed that the subspace obtained by a numerical integration includes eigenvectors corresponding to the eigenvalues around the interested interval.
-The i-th eigencomponent in the subspace decays exponentially to zero with a rate $|\lambda_i - \gamma|/\rho$, if the corresponding eigenvalue λ_i is located outside the interval.
+The i-th eigencomponent in the subspace decays exponentially to zero with a rate $|\lambda_i - \gamma|/\rho$ , if the corresponding eigenvalue $\lambda_i$ is located outside the interval.

-The numerical experiments indicate that the proposed method gives good parallel performance and that desired eigenpairs can be obtained with sufficient accuracy.
-In the future, we intend to estimate appropriate parameters with theoretical analysis and compare the proposed method with other methods.
+Through the numerical experiments, we can see that the presented method gives good parallel performance, and we can obtain desired eigenpairs with sufficient accuracy.
+Estimation of appropriate parameters with theoretical analysis and comparison with other methods are part of our future work.